jacksonianrtaylor/movie_rec_proj/README.md

 nof_svd_users is the number of users that that help train the iterative svd function but don't have a rating to be predicted by the trained svd.

-The users themselves are not parameters becasue they should always be chosen randomly from the pool of svd users.
+The users themselves are not parameters because they should always be chosen randomly from the pool of svd users.

 In the [full_model.ipynb](full_model.ipynb) notebook the nof_train_users and nof_test_users are always equal and they are the number of users that both help train their respective model but also require prediction for exactly one of their movies.
 (These emulate the users that the final trained model is designed for)

 Again, the users themselves are not parameters because they should always be chosen randomly.

-Users are randomly sampleed each rune from the respective user_to_data_svd, user_to_data_train, user_to_data_test which each have 10000 users.
+Users are randomly sampled each run from the respective user_to_data_svd, user_to_data_train, user_to_data_test which each have 10000 users.

-nof_latent_features: nof_factors in the iterative_svd function
+nof_latent_features: nof_factors in the iterative_svd function (used like this):\
-    q : is a (nof_movies x nof_factors) array
+q : is a (nof_movies x nof_factors) array\
-    p : is a (nof_users x nof_factors) array
+p : is a (nof_users x nof_factors) array\
-Epochs: nof cycles of stochastic gradient descent on the entire train list.
+Epochs: nof cycles of stochastic gradient descent on the entire train list.\
-rt: regularization term
+rt: regularization term\
 lr: learning rate

 ## Final Model:

-* The purpose of the final model (loosley speaking) is how much weight to give to each feature for the optimal prediction.
+The purpose of the final model (loosley speaking) is how much weight to give to each feature for the optimal prediction.

-* The idea was that more than one predictor can fill in the short comings of a single model.
+The idea was that more than one predictor can fill in the short comings of a single model.

-* After features (1, 2, and 3) for the train and test users and the target train and test ratings are collected then they are used as input featurs to build a simple linear regression model.
+After features (1, 2, and 3) for the train and test users and the target train and test ratings are collected, then they are used as input featurs to build a simple linear regression model.

-* Although feature 3 is overwelmingly the most critical feature to the model, in testing the prescence and abscence of features, Feature 1 and Feature 2 were shown have a positive impact on the linear regression model and the best performance was obtained by using all three features.
+Although feature 3 is overwelmingly the most critical feature to the model, in testing the prescence and abscence of features, Feature 1 and Feature 2 were shown have a positive impact on the linear regression model and the best performance was obtained by using all three features.

 ## Results: